It's time to shape your school's journey in culture and the arts...

 Leading the Arts in Your School is a modular arts leadership programme for teachers who wish to develop their school’s arts and cultural offer.

-With sessions from January - June 2025, this course has been designed for early to mid-career teaching staff - in any education setting or phase.
+With two cohorts running across 2026 /27 this course has been designed for early to mid-career teaching staff - in any education setting or phase.

 We're looking for educators who understand and are excited by the potential of arts-based pedagogy, with ambition and drive to use the arts and culture to make a significant improvement across their whole school.